Burla, India: Culture

 The locality organises several festivals through the year most notably the Rath Yatra, the Durga Puja, the Viswakarma Puja, Ravan Poda, Ganesh Puja & Saraswati Puja and Shivaratri.
 Durga Puja is the time when the whole town wears a festive look with three main celebration-centres (pandals as they are locally referred to as) organised by three different puja-committees.
 Diwali is also celebrated with its usual fanfare and holi is a major festival as well.
 One of the distinct celebrations takes place during Shivaratri which is celebrated on a mountain-top Shiva temple.
 This mountain-top Shiva temple is deserted throughout the year except for the two days of celebration during Shivaratri.
 The three higher educational institutions viz. the Sambalpur University, the VSS medical college and the Veer Surendra Sai University of Technology also organise student fairs and annual celebrations.

 During Durga Puja festival Ravanpoda (Burning of the demon Ravan described in Ramayan in Tretaya Yuga) is organised by the people of different sect and religion mainly by Sikhs in the city for the last 55 years.
 The poda is organised under the hill of Chandli Dungri in a big playground.

 Nuakhai is a major festival of people which is celebrated after offering new rice to Goddess Samaleswari.
 During the festival, all the family members stay together and celebrate the festival by taking the blessings of elders.
 To promote art and culture, a festival named 'NUAKHAI BHETGHAT' is celebrated every year and has been continuously organized for 28 years.
 'BURLA UTSAV' is celebrated with every 3–4 years.
 Cultural troupes from different parts of India take part in this Utsav.
 In 2013, "Aamar Utsav" celebrated a Cultural Dance Programme of Western Odisha in the Bharati Club field in the month of December.
 "Aamar Utsav" represent religious, cultural dance, music, tribal martial dance connected with western Odisha's people's traditions.

 Nature

 Burla is situated on the banks of the river Mahanadi and is surrounded by mountains and verdant forests.
-The large lake created by the Hirakud Dam attracts various bird species in the winter months and the surrounding forests also have wildlife such as hyenas, elephants, leopards and deers.
+The large lake created by the Hirakud Dam attracts various bird species in the winter months and the surrounding forests also have wildlife such as hyenas, elephants, leopards and deer.
 In summer, temperatures reach 50 degrees Celsius and in winter they can go as low as 5 degrees Celsius.
 The jungles, river bed and dam itself attract thousands of tourists to the town every year.
 During winter, many of the Siberian birds come to the lake created by the Hirakud Dam.